Frasier Dam Recreation Area

 Our current area of focus is on the Green Belt of the Elm Fork of the Trinity River.
-This Project will turn this overlooked piece of natural beauty in the heart of Dallas into a world class ecological education and recreation center open to the public.
-Almost 800 acres of urban wilderness.
-You will not believe what we have in our own backyard.
+This project has turned this overlooked piece of natural beauty in the heart of Dallas into a world class recreation center open to the public.
+With 116-acres of wilderness to explore, you won’t believe you’re still in the city.

 This program is designed to create a 9+ mile soft surface trail system in the green belt utilizing existing trails carved out by illegal ATV usage in the area.
 The system is divided into .5 mile segments that are adoptable for corporations and individuals.
 Once adopted, the segment will be refurbished and prepared by Groundwork Dallas, and will be maintained by the adopting entity under the supervision of Groundwork Dallas.
-Adopting a trail provides several tangible benefits to companies including: marketing (through signage, publicity in local and national publications, access to a nationwide network of Groundwork partners), creating a corporate culture of service (encourages philanthropy amongst employees, merchandises philanthropic culture to recruits), and social goodwill (creates a company legacy, fosters goodwill with the City of Dallas, and an extensive network of national partners including the EPA and the NPS).
-Companies (or individuals) can adopt segments for $10,000 which will be used for equipment, training, and for preparing the trails.
-This program is vital to the success of the Elm Fork Green Belt project.
-It will open up the incredible beauty of the area to the public for hiking, biking, birding, and eventually canoeing and kayaking.
+Adopting a trail provides several tangible benefits to companies including: marketing (through signage, publicity in local and national publications, access to a nationwide network of Groundwork partners), creating a corporate culture of service (encourages philanthropy amongst employees, merchandises philanthropic culture to recruits), and social goodwill (creates a company legacy, fosters goodwill with the City of Dallas).
+Companies (or individuals) can adopt segments for $10,000 which will be used for equipment, training, and preparing the trails.
+This program is vital to the success of maintaining the Elm Fork Green Belt project so the public can use it for hiking, biking, birding, canoeing, and kayaking.
 Contact Groundwork Dallas to adopt your segment of the Elm Fork Green Belt.

 Sadly, this is one of the more immediate needs within the green belt.
 The Elm Fork Green Belt sits in a floodplain, and thus is highly susceptible to floatable refuse like plastic bottles, styrofoam, and (interestingly enough) discarded shoes.
-In the past 3 years, Groundwork Dallas has removed nearly 40 tons of trash from the greenbelt and surrounding areas, and the job is nowhere near complete.
-It is going to take a massive volunteer effort–and that’s EXACTLY what we’re going to do.
-We’re teaming up with businesses, schools, breweries, individuals, book clubs–any group of concerned citizens–and we’re getting the trash out of the Elm Fork.
+In the past 2 years, Groundwork Dallas has removed nearly 120 tons of trash from the greenbelt and other areas in Dallas.
+Thanks to you - the businesses, schools, individuals, and volunteer groups - we’re keeping the trash out of our recreation area.